A Hip Approach

 Pattie Alkire tells her breast cancer survivor story with a smile.
-Yet, there were times during her battle when she struggled not to give in to sadness and fear.“If you’re going through cancer, there are going to be good days and bad days; you’ll take one step forward and two steps back,” she says.
+There were times during her battle when she struggled not to give into sadness and fear.“If you’re going through cancer, there are going to be good days and bad days; you’ll take one step forward and two steps back,” she says.
 “There are times when you give up, but then you see other people fighting cancer and think, ‘If they can do it, I can, too.’”

 Read and watch Pattie's story